-Our clinical pipeline also includes next generation TIL product candidates and manufacturing processes.
-Our TIL candidate LN-145-S1, in which specific TIL are selected for PD-1 expression, is being investigated in post-anti-PD-1 melanoma Cohort 1B in the IOV-COM-202 basket study as well Cohort 4 in post-anti-PD-1 HNSCC in the C-145-03 trial in HNSCC.
+Our clinical pipeline also includes next generation TIL product candidates and manufacturing processes, as well as a cytokineengrafted protein.
+Our TIL candidate LN-145-S1, in which TIL are selected for PD-1 expression, is being investigated in post-anti-PD-1 melanoma in Cohort 1B of our IOV-COM-202 basket study as well as in post-anti-PD-1 HNSCC in Cohort 4 of our C-145-03 trial.